thisispivi/Deep-Learning-Spotify/README.md

 But this is not the best solution that we found.

-## Network creation

-Here there are two options:
-1. Create a new model
-2. Load a model
-With the first option we need to create a model and train it.
-While with the other we can just import the model and test it.

 ### Network Evaluate
-In this section there is the network evaluation.
+After the training there is the network evaluation.
 The code will plot useful data to understand how well the model is made and how it performs on the test set.

 The plots will be:
 * The model loss graph
 * The model accuracy graph